How Do I Fix a Negative Equity Car Loan?

 Essentially, negative equity is when you have an asset on loan such as a car that is worth less than the loan itself.
 In the auto loan business, this is also known as an upside down car loan or an underwater car loan.
 To pay off your car loan, you will have to pay more money than the car is worth.

-That means having a car that is worth less than the car loan used to purchase it or an upside down car loan.
+In most cases, the car has lost value over time, or the borrowed amount has increased due to a refinanced loan.
 This is typical because the value of the car will change over time.
-Having the value of the car decrease faster than you can pay off your loan will eventually put you upside down and leave you with negative equity car value.
+Having the value of the car decrease faster than you can pay off your loan will eventually put you upside down on your car loan and leave you with negative equity car value.

 When this happens, people start looking for advice on how to get out of a car loan that has negative equity.
 The Federal Trade Commission has more information on negative equity in the auto business.

 The primary fix is to pay off the negative equity either with cash from your pocket.